hfp/libxstream/README.md

 Beside of showing some C++ syntax in the above code snippet, the resulting signature is perfectly valid for both the "fc" and the "fpp" function.

 **Weak type information**
 To construct a signature with only weak type information, one may (1) not distinct between inout and output arguments; even non-elemental inputs can be treated as an inout argument, and (2) use LIBXSTREAM_TYPE_VOID as an elemental type or any other type with a type-size of one (BYTE, I8, U8, CHAR).
 The latter implies that all extents are counted in Byte rather than in number of elements.
-Moreover, scalar arguments now need to supply a shape indicating the actual size of the element.
+Moreover, scalar arguments now need to supply a "shape" indicating the actual size of the element in Byte.

 ```C
 const size_t typesize = sizeof(float);